-The most famous result is the incident/accident pyramid, also known as the “safety pyramid” or the “accident triangle”.
-The pyramid, as illustrated by Heinrich in his 1931 book, is shown below.
+The most famous result is the incident/accident pyramid, also known as the “safety pyramid”, the “accident triangle” and “Heinrich’s law”.
+The pyramid, as illustrated by Heinrich in the 1941 edition of his book, is shown below.

-F. Bird’s later word revealed the following ratios in the accidents reported to the insurance company:
+F. Bird’s later work revealed the following ratios in the accidents reported to the insurance company: